CharlieStone/tour_de_france_routes/README.md

 + The winner of the stage (name and country).
 + The distance cycled in kilometres and the 'as the crow flies' distance between the start and end locations of the stage.

 A limitation of the data is that it does not give the exact route the Tour followed between the start and end locations of each stage.
 The plots of the routes plot a straight line between the start and end locations of each stage.
 This means that the route plots for the 1920s (for example) have lines going across the sea along the west coast of France.
+The difference between the actual distance cycled (distance_km in the [data](https://github.com/CharlieStone/tour_de_france_routes/blob/master/data/tour_data.csv)) and the 'as the crow files' distance between the start and end locations of the stage (distance_crow_km) gives an indication of the extent to which the route cycled differs from the straight line shown on the plot.

 Similarly, the elevation plots, particularly for the early years (1903 to 1909), do not show the full altitude to which the Tour went in these years.

 #### Checks on GPS coordinates
 We have checked that the 'as the crow flies' distance (dist_start_end) between the GPS coordinates for the start and end locations of each stage is not more than 40km greater than the distance cycled (distance_km) quoted in the Wikipedia table.
 We used 40km as differences less than this are unlikely to be clearly noticeable in the context of the entire route of the Tour, and with a difference less than this there are more cases due to many possible GPS coordinates for large cities.